vul-yourself-together/vul-yourself-together.github.io/_posts/2022-10-09-judges-notes.md

 to either the Pyramid of Thoth or Level 1 (both relatively beginner-friendly areas), they seemed to ignore those rumors and have no discussion of them and marched over to AV-29, the Palace Ruins.
 There, they quickly scaled the wall and went to the indoor garden level.
-They encountered the
+They encountered the deadly 15HD assassin vine there.
+However, I made another mistake!
+When I read the text, I somehow thought that the vine had only 3 vine attacks per turn, when it's actually 24!
+I realized this in the second round of combat, and so decided to just add three extra vines per turn.
+Two or more members of the party likely would have died if I read the vine entry correctly.
+We ended the session with